CynaCons/stm32_BluTechDevice/README.md

 How to use ?

-I highly recommend to use an STM32CubeMX generated project with the HAL library.
+I highly recommend to use the STM32CubeMX project generator.
+This driver uses the HAL library.
+STM32CubeMX will generate the project architecture and initialize all the required peripherals.

-You will find details in the example files (main.c, stm32fxxx_it.c)
+To understand how to use, read the example files (main.c, stm32fxxx_it.c)

 Once it's all complete, load the program, plug your user uart and start the board.
 You should see this menu !